MinimalistTraveler/pizza-mania/README.md

 # Pizza Mania
-A single page pizza application.
+A single page pizza template.
+Feel free to fork this to use on your projects.

 ### Update
 - Version 1.0 is Officially Released!